 A user account is not required to operate most features of the software.
 If saving designs into the cloud-based (on-line) ODOP Design Library, it is necessary to establish a user account with associated unique username and password so as to keep those designs private.

+You can sign up for a private account within the app.
 Launch the ODOP software from the SpringDesignSoftware.org home page, Getting Started page or any of the three spring type pages.
 To establish a free private account, push the "Sign-in" button to the left of the File menu and then use the "Sign up" (Self-Service Registration) feature at the lower right of the sign-in page.
 After responding to an activation email message, your account will be ready for immediate sign-in.

 Alternatively, send a request to: Info@SpringDesignSoftware.org.
 You will receive a reply message (welcome letter) with instructions on how to complete creating your account.
 This alternative contains one step that is not automated, so expect a delay of hours to a day or so.
 The welcome letter includes instructions on how to establish a password and if desired, change it in the future.